-With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom is Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.
-Jessica is in great demand as a conference speaker, focusing on topics such as sustainabilty, the environment and corporate social responsibility.
+With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom has been the Sustainability Director at Huel since 2021 and is the former Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.

-Jessica Sansom is responsible for the company's commitment to become a model of sustainable capitalism - working not only to negate the business' major impact areas through ethical purchasing, resource efficiency and sustainable packaging but also to develop a future business model that will ensure the long term viability of the business whilst bringing value to meeting global sustainability challenges.
+At Innocent Drinks, Jessica Sansom was responsible for the company's commitment to becoming a model of sustainable capitalism - working not only to negate the business' major impact areas through ethical purchasing, resource efficiency and sustainable packaging but also to develop a future business model that will ensure the long term viability of the business whilst bringing value to meeting global sustainability challenges.

 The Innocent Story...

 Innocent was born when three university friends decided to set up a fresh fruit juice company.
 After six months of developing recipes in their kitchen, Richard, Adam and Jon were ready to test their drinks on a wider audience.